EmanuelAfessa/EmanuelAfessa/README.md

 I am a data scientist curious and fascinated by all data science projects.
 However, my main experience focuses on **deep learning algorithms** and **computer vision**.
 I am interested in collaborating in "positive impact" data science projects.

-## ⚡ My main Artifcial Intelligence based projects
+## ⚡ My main artifcial intelligence based projects

  I have made public several data science repositories to share my knowledge.
 The following fall in the umbrella of supervised learning :
 * A **Classification algorithm**